AdrianIleana/AZ-task/README.md

 - Install Requests Package: `pip install requests`
 - Install PyYAML Package: `pip install PyYAML`
 - Dynatrace Tenant with `WriteConfig` and `ReadConfig` permissions assigned to your [API token](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication/)
+- API Token needs to be Base64 encoded and placed in the text file: `encoded_token.txt` (UTF-8 character set)
 - A file `input.yml` in the style of the provided example:
 ```yaml
 environment_id: xhs-3452uu124